-To screen for and monitor chronic exposure to lead; as an aid in the diagnosis of iron deficiency in children
+To screen for and monitor chronic exposure to lead in industry; as an aid in the diagnosis of iron deficiency in children

 No test preparation is needed.

 The test measures the concentration of zinc protoporphyrin (ZPP) in the blood.
 ZPP is present in blood in trace amounts and is formed during the production of haem.
 Concentrations of ZPP are increased in patients with lead poisoning and iron deficiency.
 Haem is an essential component of haemoglobin, the protein in red blood cells (RBCs) that carries oxygen from the lungs to the body’s tissues and cells.
 The formation of haem occurs in a series of reactions that conclude with the insertion of an iron into the centre of a molecule called protoporphyrin.
-If there is not enough iron available, then protoporphyrin combines with zinc instead of iron to form zinc protoporphyrin (ZPP).
+If there is not enough iron available, then zinc is incorporated into protoporphyrin form zinc protoporphyrin (ZPP).
 ZPP serves no useful purpose in the red blood cells since it cannot transport oxygen around the body.

 ZPP is measured in two ways.
 The free erythrocyte protoporphyrin (FEP) test measures both ZPP (which accounts for 90% of protoporphyrin in red blood cells) and free protoporphyrin (not bound to zinc).
 The ZPP/haem ratio gives the proportion of ZPP compared to haem in red blood cells.